Lab 06 — Cloudflare Tunnel

 The CNAME record may not have propagated yet, or the tunnel may not be running.

-# Check DNS is resolving to the tunnel
+# Check DNS resolves to the tunnel

-dig CNAME api.$\{STUDENT\}.eplabs.cloud +short
+dig CNAME api.${STUDENT}.eplabs.cloud +short

 # Expected: <tunnel-id>.cfargotunnel.com.